LoyolaChicagoBooks/introcs-csharp/rst/io.rst

     string name = Console.ReadLine();

-Fine points:  Notice that in most operating systems you can edit and correct your line before pressing the Return key.
-This is handy, but it means that the Return key *must* always be pressed to signal the end.
+Fine point:  Notice that in most operating systems you can edit and correct your line before pressing the Return key.
+This is handy, but it means that the Return key *must* always be pressed to signal the end of the response.
 Hence a whole line must be read, and there is *no* function ``Console.Read()``.